 Bedding

-No matter whether your pet sleeps indoors or out, it’s best to elevate its bed off the floor for maximum comfort.
+Whether your pet sleeps indoors or out, it’s best to elevate its bed off the floor for maximum comfort.
 The cold concrete, wood, or tiles won’t be able to touch the bed because of this.
-To keep them warm in the winter, make sure to cover their resting place with additional blankets or bedding.
+Cover their resting place with additional blankets or bedding to keep them warm in the winter.
 Your senior pet may need more warmth to be comfortable, especially if they are skinny or have arthritis.
-To ensure your pet stays toasty all night long, you may want to invest in a cuddle pad.
-Simply heat it up in the microwave and lay it beneath your pet’s blanket.
+You may want to invest in a cuddle pad to ensure your pet stays toasty all night.
+Heat it in the microwave and lay it beneath your pet’s blanket.

 -